OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 * the launch of the [Local Digital team](https://localdigital.gov.uk/about/) within the Ministry of Housing, Communities and Local Government (MHCLG) with the express purpose of facilitating collaboration and move the work of central and local government closer together
 * the [announcement in July 2018 of the creation of a £7.5m fund](https://mhclgdigital.blog.gov.uk/2018/07/04/why-mhclg-is-backing-a-local-government-digital-revolution/) to help local authorities build common solutions to shared problems.

 Perhaps the most exciting development is the collaborative work starting between [local authorities and the GOV.Pay team](https://localdigital.gov.uk/eoi/north-east-lincolnshire-council-nelc-4/).
 The plan is to see how the product can be developed to fill the gap between taking payments and reconciling these with local authority finance systems.
 If successful this could save a significant amount of money in councils buying commercial third party products.
-We're looking to collaborate on this discovery work too with North Lincolnshire, albeit in a 'light touch' only capacity
+We're looking to collaborate on this discovery work too with North Lincolnshire, albeit in a 'light touch' only capacity.

 ## Local Digital Fund